gruelbox/orko-wiki/Manual-installation-on-Heroku.md

 **These instructions are intended if you want to set up Heroku manually**.
 They have only been tested thus far on Ubuntu/Debian.

 ### Build the application locally
+You'll need this to have access to the authentication tools.
 ```
 sudo apt-get install maven git
 git clone -b release https://github.com/gruelbox/orko.git